LiquidGalaxyLAB/Located-Voice-CMS/README.md

 ## AI Server Guide

 - The AI server is used for real-time AI audio generation.
-It runs the [Bark](https://github.com/suno-ai/bark) created model by [Suno AI](https://www.suno.ai/) in your AI server.
+It runs the [Bark](https://github.com/suno-ai/bark) AI model created model by [Suno AI](https://www.suno.ai/) in your AI server.
 - Running your own AI server for Located Voice CMS is fairly simple.
 You can simply run the API in a dockerized container using the [Docker Image](https://hub.docker.com/repository/docker/vedantkingh/bark2/general).
 To do this, just run the following commands on your AI server:
     1. **Pull the docker image:**
        ```bash